‘Upper Dolpo Trekking is an adventure around Nepal’s wildest region within scenic Far North-West Himalayas’

-In major cities like Pokhara and Kathmandu, you will get multiple options to choose from, from cheap lodges to extravagant 5 stars hotels.
+In major cities like Pokhara and Kathmandu and other places, Heaven Nepal Adventure says you will get multiple options to choose from, from cheap lodges to extravagant 5 stars hotels.
 Likewise, you will also get to choose from a wide range of cuisines while in the major cities.
 However, once you move away from the cities, the options for meals and accommodations in Nepal will become limited.
 During the treks, the best accommodations available are lodges and teahouses.
 They provide basic facilities for dining and lodging.
 These places mostly serve traditional Nepali food “Daal Bhat Tarkari” (rice, pulses, and vegetables).
 Similarly, there are several other food varieties like Momo, Thukpa, and Thakali food available across Nepal.

-We will brief you about your sightseeing tour in Kathmandu and trekking and we will be giving you information file, and importantly introduced with your tour/trekking guide.
+We will brief you about your sightseeing tour in Kathmandu and trekking and we will be giving you an information files, and importantly introduced your tour/trekking guide.

-We also provide an assistant guide (call is Sherpa) if you’re on the group 4-5 people, who are ready to help you with every your situation.
-Also provide one porter is every two members of the group, and he will be carrying bag pack not more than 25kg.
+We also provide an assistant guide (call is Sherpa) if you’re in a group of 4-5 people, who are ready to help you with every situation.
+Also provide one porter is every two members of the group, and he will be carrying a bag pack not more than 25kg.
 We get our crews’ life get insured.